 - Will you be able to commit to a laissez-faire management style?

-If you said yes to all of the above then you should definitely give laissez-faire leadership a try!
+If you said yes to all of the above then you should definitely give laissez-faire management a try!

 If not, then keep working towards being comfortable enough with your team and your management style.